-- " A minimum 150mm hebel, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A Cheminées Philippe Universal steel bench placed directly onto a combustible floor (no floor protection required).
+- " A minimum 150mm hebel, masonry or clay bricks (the unit must be raised a minimum 250mm above floor level, refer to page 13) - " A Cheminées Philippe Horama steel bench with the required hearth beneath it - " A Cheminées Philippe Universal steel bench placed directly onto a combustible floor (no floor protection required).
 Minimum size 1400mm wide x 200mm high, with a 300mm forward projection in front of the fuel loading door - " A suspended 100mm thick solid and supported concrete plinth.
-A minimum 200mm air gap must be maintained from the underside of the concrete plinth to any combustible surface beneath it - " For minimum base size refer to page 13 for freestanding or 23 for inbuilt application
+A minimum 200mm air gap must be maintained from the underside of the concrete plinth to any combustible surface beneath it - " For minimum base size refer to page 13

-UNIT LEVELING: Depending on the type of base used underneath the fireplace, it maybe necessary to level and stablise the unit by using packers underneath for additional support.
+BASE LEVELING: Depending on the type of base used underneath the fireplace, it maybe necessary to level and stablise the unit by using packers underneath for additional support.
 We recommend using a strip of lead sheet folded over three times.

-RECOMMENDED FIREPLACE HEARTH (FLOOR PROTECTION)
+RECOMMENDED FIREPLACE HEARTH

-- " A minimum 50mm thick hebel blocks are required or a composition of masonry materials at this thickness or greater - " If using the Cheminées Philippe Universal steel bench a hearth on the floor is not required - " For minimum hearth size refer to page 13 for freestanding or 23 for inbuilt application
+- " A minimum 18mm thick cement sheet or a composition of masonry materials at this thickness or more - " When using the Cheminées Philippe Horama steel bench, a minimum 18mm thick cement sheet is required or a composition of masonry materials at this thickness or more - " If using the Cheminées Philippe Universal steel bench a hearth on the floor is not required - " For minimum hearth size refer to page 13